rafagarcia/jspills/src/pages/en/block-scope.md

 layout: ../../layouts/MainLayout.astro
 ---

 Block scope controls the visibility and lifetime of variables and parameters.
 Variables declared using var do not have block scope, while variables declared using let and const have block scope.
-Anything within curly braces ({}) is a block.A variable declared in a block with let or const is only available for use withing this block.
+Anything within curly braces ({}) is a block.
+A variable declared in a block with let or const is only available for use withing this block.

 ```js
 // no block scope with var